mupfdev/SNESoIP/README.md

 #### Connector modification instructions ####

-Make sure that you're cutting the detends on the right side of the
+Make sure that you're cutting the retention hooks on the right side of the connectors:
-connectors:

 ![Connector modification 1](hardware/images/instructions/connector-modification-01-small.jpg?raw=true)

 ![Connector modification 2](hardware/images/instructions/connector-modification-02-small.jpg?raw=true)

+Now use a pair of pliers to push in the retention hooks on the opposite side of the plug:

 ![Connector modification 3](hardware/images/instructions/connector-modification-03-small.jpg?raw=true)

+Then push the plug out of its shell:

 ![Connector modification 4](hardware/images/instructions/connector-modification-04-small.jpg?raw=true)